I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetswappedbuffermdladdress.md

 <p>It is also possible for <b>FltGetSwappedBufferMdlAddress</b> to return a non-<b>NULL</b> MDL value even if the caller did not swap in a new buffer in its preoperation callback routine.
 This happens in operations, such as paging I/O, where the buffer is <b>NULL</b>, and the caller swaps in a new MDL address. </p>

 <p>The MDL for the buffer that was swapped in by the caller is automatically freed by the Filter Manager when the postoperation callback routine returns.
-To prevent this MDL from being freed, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544352">FltRetainSwappedBufferMdlAddress</a>. </p>

-<p><b>FltGetSwappedBufferMdlAddress</b> can only be called from a postoperation callback routine. </p>

-<p>A minifilter driver that swaps in a new buffer in a preoperation callback routine can get the MDL address for the buffer by calling <b>FltGetSwappedBufferMdlAddress</b> from the corresponding postoperation callback routine. </p>

-<p>The <b>FltGetSwappedBufferMdlAddress</b> routine is necessary because the postoperation callback routine receives a callback data structure that contains the original buffer and MDL address, not the ones that were swapped in by the caller's preoperation callback routine. </p>

-<p>It is possible for <b>FltGetSwappedBufferMdlAddress</b> to return a non-<b>NULL</b> MDL value even if the caller did not create an MDL for the buffer that it swapped in.
-This happens when an MDL is created for the buffer by a minifilter driver, legacy filter driver, or file system driver that is below the caller in the minifilter driver or file system driver stack. </p>

-<p>It is also possible for <b>FltGetSwappedBufferMdlAddress</b> to return a non-<b>NULL</b> MDL value even if the caller did not swap in a new buffer in its preoperation callback routine.
-This happens in operations, such as paging I/O, where the buffer is <b>NULL</b>, and the caller swaps in a new MDL address. </p>

-<p>The MDL for the buffer that was swapped in by the caller is automatically freed by the Filter Manager when the postoperation callback routine returns.
-To prevent this MDL from being freed, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544352">FltRetainSwappedBufferMdlAddress</a>. </p>
+To prevent this MDL from being freed, call <a href="..\fltkernel\nf-fltkernel-fltretainswappedbuffermdladdress.md">FltRetainSwappedBufferMdlAddress</a>. </p>

 <p><b>FltGetSwappedBufferMdlAddress</b> can only be called from a postoperation callback routine. </p>